 Karota’s son Kantu is going through the same process of anger and mourning that the Black Panther went through back when he was a boy and Klaw killed HIS father.
 Kantu is growing fond of Monica but his mother Karota makes it clear to Taku that she could do without these visits from T’Challa’s “Outworlder Woman.”

 Back at the Royal Palace, W’Kabi – T’Challa’s Security Chief – is experiencing severe marital strain with his wife Chandra.
 They argue – not for the first time – in front of their children about how they’ve become strangers because W’kabi spends so much time at his duties.

 With the Black Panther temporarily gone in his pursuit of Killmonger, W’Kabi is busier than ever.
 Because Wakanda remains a nation divided by war, W’Kabi as Security Chief rules in T’Challa’s absence, not Taku or the High Priest Mendinao.
 This soap opera marital situation goes unresolved for this issue but will be addressed again down the road.

 We return to the Land of the Chilling Mist, where the Black Panther has been getting the crap beaten out of him in his battle with the White Gorilla.
-The pain and fury of the battle has forced him to see the White Gorillas in the same concrete, non-divine manner which he came to regard the totem animals of his OWN religion.
+The pain and fury of the battle has forced him to see the White Gorillas in something of a concrete, non-divine manner.

 Hey, it’s not exactly Stephen Dedalus’ painful loss of his Catholic faith in James Joyce’s Portrait of the Artist as a Young Man, but what do you expect from a comic book?
 This loss/ rejection of religion on T’Challa’s part will be important going forward and is the main point of this chapter, whose very TITLE signals its concern with theological crises.